PBO’S Biodiversity activities is a carbon saving programme taking place within the grounds of Parklea Branching Out.

 food waste reduction

 sewing and craft skills.

-As part of our community efforts, growing together runs activity programmes that involves local schools.
+As part of our community efforts, PBO runs activity programmes that involves local schools.
 All of these workshops are open to pupils from both mainstream and ASN schools, being designed to fit in with eco activities present in curriculums.

 Several of these workshop sessions are also open to the wider community and volunteer groups.